Mutua-sr/Reactive-Portfolio/README.md

 Key Features:

 Tweening: Smoothly animates properties over time.

 Timeline: Sequences multiple animations for complex effects.

 Compatibility: Works with CSS, SVG, canvas, and WebGL.

 Performance: Optimized for speed, ensuring smooth animations.

 # Why Use Three.js and GSAP Together?
 Combining Three.js and GSAP allows developers to create visually stunning and highly interactive 3D web experiences.
 Three.js handles the rendering of 3D objects, while GSAP adds seamless animations to those objects, enhancing the interactivity and engagement of the website.

+# Conclusion
+By combining Three.js and GSAP, you can create captivating and interactive 3D web experiences.
+These tools are powerful, yet accessible, making them ideal for adding a new dimension of interactivity to your websites.
+Experiment with different animations and interactions to see what's possible!